find your perfect postgrad program

 Our Masters offers aspiring producers the opportunity to acquire the creative and entrepreneurial skills required to enter the rapidly changing universe of film and television.
 You will learn to create script ideas, work with writers and directors, manage a production thoroughly and market across platforms, we'll teach you how to navigate the financial and legal aspects of the industry, too.

-The course is taught from our creative hub at Royal Holloway's central London campus, 11 Bedford Square.
-Our proximity to the media industry means that we can draw upon professionals for outstanding master classes, industry panels and careers events.
-Students are encouraged to attend The London Film Festival, MIPCOM, Berlin, and Cannes international festivals.
-You will also try out interning at a production company or work on the crew of a professional production.
+The course is taught from our creative hub at Royal Holloway's Central London campus in Senate House and 11 Bedford Square.
+Our proximity to the media industries means that we can draw upon professionals for outstanding master classes, industry panels and careers events.
+Students are also encouraged to attend the Film Festivals in London, Berlin and Cannes and to attend Industry Forums such as Series Mania in Lille.

-Through master classes, industry internships and alumni partnerships, students are provided with opportunities to network with international talent and expertise, as well as building links with current Royal Holloway students and academic partners.
+Through the carefully curated taught modules, students are provided with opportunities to network with international talent and expertise, as well as building links with current Royal Holloway students and academic partners.

 MA